kaiusl/KLPlugins.DynLeaderboards/README.md

 	- In overall order
 	- In the order of foused car's class

-Again see the example dash to see exactly what each dash looks like.
+Again see the AccDynLeaderboard dash to see exactly what each dash looks like.

 ## Properties